AmoebeLabs/swiss-army-knife-card/README.md

 # ![](docs/images/swiss-army-knife24.png) NOTE!
 This Swiss Army Knife custom card is being prepared for a public release candidate.
 Don't use this card yet!

-Due to configuration changes required by HACS and some additional breaking changes, this card is currently broken 😢
+Due to work on HACS integration, and (breaking) issue solving the card might be broken 😢

 # ![](docs/images/swiss-army-knife24.png) The Swiss Army Knife Custom Card for Home Assistant
 The custom Swiss Army Knife card for [Home Assistant][home-assistant] allows you to create your own visualization using [17 basic, advanced and Home Assistant specific SVG-based tools][sak-tools] and CSS [styling][sak-css-styles] and [animation][sak-css-animations] options this card provides.